The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

 The most satiating and nutritious foods

-We can use the Nutrient Optimiser to identify foods with the nutrients we want to obtain more of.
+Nutrient Optimiser can help you identify foods and contain the nutrients that you need more of.
 Prioritising amino acids is usually unnecessary because maximising vitamins and minerals generally leads to more than adequate protein.
-However, in a PSMF where we are severely limiting energy, we want to increase protein as well.

 How often should I eat on a PSMF?